dletorey/rebuild/src/thoughts/i-am-an-idiot.md

 I need to realise that there may be errors in the things that I write, but I can correct it.

-There is more that I need to add to this but at the moment I don't know and I can add it later, because _this is my website and get to choose what goes here_.
+There is more that I need to add to this but at the moment I don't know and I can add it later, because _this is my website and **I** get to choose what goes here_.